 In 2014 the IPCC concluded in its Fifth Assessment Report: “Warming of the climate system is unequivocal, and since the 1950s, many of the observed changes are unprecedented over decades to millennia.
 The atmosphere and ocean have warmed, the amounts of snow and ice have diminished, and sea level has risen.”
 With 95% certainty, these scientists attribute the changes to human activity.

-The year 2014 ranks as Earth’s warmest since modern recordkeeping began in 1880, according to two analyses by the U.S. government and another by Japan.
-The world is already seeing and feeling the effects – in the form of rising sea levels and more extreme weather, heat waves, wildfires, and storms.
+The year 2014 was Earth’s warmest since modern recordkeeping began in 1880 – but then was surpassed by 2015, and 2016 was hotter yet.
+The world is already seeing and feeling the effects – in the form of rising sea levels and more extreme weather, heat waves, droughts, and disappearing polar ice.
 These changes could lead to devastating effects on humanity and will only worsen if left unchecked.

 The UN Foundation works to ensure that the science of climate change is communicated and understood globally.
 It also supports action on a range of global energy issues, especially Sustainable Energy for All, the initiative launched by UN Secretary-General Ban Ki-moon and co-led by World Bank President Jim Kim.
 Along with a goal of ensuring universal access to modern energy services, Sustainable Energy for All seeks to double the rate of improvement in energy efficiency globally and double the share of renewable energy in the global energy mix – thus addressing climate change through critically needed changes to the world’s energy systems within a framework of sustainable development.